-How Is CTC Calculated?
+How is CTC calculated?

 Cost to company is calculated by adding the basic salary and the extra benefits that an employee receives.
 Benefits such as EPF, ESI, gratuity, HRA, Meal and Travel allowance, and medical insurance are some CTC’s factors.